Boeing Boeing (1965 film): Production

+Director John Rich was under contract to Hal Wallis who assigned him to the film.
+The director saw the play in London and "realized at once that it was a giant European hit because its driving issue was satirically poking fun at American sexual proclivities in the jet age.
+I felt that a film based on this theme would do extremely well in foreign markets but probably wouldn't be received happily by U.S. audiences.
+Wallis disagreed with my comments."

+According to Rich, Wallis insisted on casting Tony Curtis and Jerry Lewis in the leads.
+Rich liked Curtis but would have preferred Jack Lemmon or Dick Van Dyke instead of Lewis, who he felt would fall "back on familiary schtick rather than aiming for honesty."

 Boeing Boeing was filmed from April 8 to June 30, 1965.
+Rich says initially Lewis misbehaved but the director threatened him and they forged a capable working relationship after that.

 As Curtis and Lewis both wanted top billing, their names at the beginning of the film spin around in a circle with an airplane nacelle behind them.
 For the film's trailer, the animation was repeated and neither name was spoken aloud.
 On the film's posters, the names made an "X", with Lewis' name going up from the bottom left and Curtis' name going down from the upper left.

 The film is one of the first times where audiences were able to hear Lewis speak with his normal voice throughout.
 It was a departure from the clownish style of visual comedy his fans had become accustomed to.

 Reception

 Writing in The New York Times, critic Howard Thompson called the film a "strictly one-gag frolic" and "just middling, passable nonsense."

 Home media

 The film was released on DVD and Blu-ray disc on February 14, 2012.